rickimoore/mytheresaexam/README.md

-# Getting Started with Create React App
+# Getting Started with My Theresa

 In response to the code challenge given by MyTheresa.
 This React App implements the TMBD Movie API to list upcoming, popular and the best